 Outdoors, bamboo palm tolerates a range of soil types, including slightly alkaline to acidic conditions and light, medium or heavy soils.
 It prefers a rich, well-draining soil.
 As a houseplant, grow bamboo palm in a well-draining, peat-based potting mix.
 Use a pot with drainage holes.

 Native to forests of central and northeastern Mexico, bamboo palm grows as an understory plant.
-Its natural habitat is moist, so it appreciates regular watering when it is growing actively.
-As a houseplant, keep bamboo palm evenly moist while it is growing.
+Its natural habitat is moist, so it appreciates regular watering when it's growing actively.
+As a houseplant, keep bamboo palm evenly moist while it's growing.
 Reduce watering in fall and winter.
 Although the plant doesn't need high humidity to thrive, avoid conditions that dry it out.
 Protect an outdoor palm from strong winds and an indoor plant from dry air, such as near heating and cooling vents.

 Pruning Bamboo Palm

 As they age, older palm fronds become brown and dry.
-Prune them away as they form to keep the plant looking tidy.
+Prune them away with sharp pruning tools as they form to keep the plant looking tidy.
 Wipe the pruning shears with a cloth dipped in rubbing alcohol before beginning work to help prevent disease.
 Cut the frond off near the soil surface.
 Otherwise, the only pruning bamboo palm might need is to cut old flowering stalks away from a female plant.
-After the bright orange fruits have fallen, cut the flower stalk off level with the palm's stem.
+After the bright orange fruits have fallen, cut off the flower stalk level with the palm's stem.

 Fertilizing Bamboo Palm